 Clover has Charleston covered

 CHARLESTON, S.C.
-(Jan.
-16, 2019) – Today, newly conducted survey results from the January Clover Health Flu Shot Monitor reveal that only 62% of Charleston area seniors have gotten a flu shot so far this season.
-This is a slight improvement from last month’s findings, which showed that just 57% of Charleston adults 60 and older had been vaccinated.
+(Feb.
+21, 2019) – Today, newly conducted survey results from the February Clover Health Flu Shot Monitor reveal that only 66% of Charleston area seniors have gotten a flu shot so far this season.
+This is a minimal increase from last month’s findings, indicating a worrisome plateau in vaccinations as flu activity continues to ramp up in the region.

-Nationally, 63% of seniors surveyed in January had received the vaccine this flu season, compared to 60% in December.
-With Charleston seniors trailing behind the national average, the latest Flu Shot Monitor results are prompting the Medicare Advantage insurer to urge all Lowcountry residents to get vaccinated immediately.
+Nationally, 63% of seniors surveyed in February had received the vaccine this flu season, which is unchanged from January.
+Though Charleston seniors are slightly ahead of the national average, the latest Flu Shot Monitor results are prompting the Medicare Advantage insurer to urge all Lowcountry residents to get vaccinated immediately.

 The Clover Health Flu Shot Monitor also found that:

-- Charleston seniors that live alone and those that are not married or in a relationship are much less likely to get vaccinated -- only 52% of Charleston seniors that live alone and 48% who are unmarried have gotten flu shots, compared to 66% of those who do not live alone and 70% who are married
+- Charleston seniors that live alone and those that are not married or in a relationship are less likely to get vaccinated – only 57% of local seniors that live alone and 55% who are unmarried have gotten flu shots, compared to 68% of those who do not live alone and 70% who are married

-- While 64% of male seniors in the region surveyed have gotten a flu shot, only 60% of female seniors have been vaccinated this season
+- While 70% of male seniors in the region surveyed have gotten a flu shot, just 63% of female seniors have been vaccinated this season

 In Charleston, seniors can access free or inexpensive influenza vaccines in a number of locations, including SCDHEC seasonal flu clinics.
 A complete list of flu shot locations and pricing details is also available via the national HealthMap Vaccine Finder at vaccinefinder.org.